JenniBeadle/paratextmanual/docs/Admin-Manual/Admin.md

 2. Log-in with a gmail work account
 3. Click on the Register link
 4. Type in the user name
-5. Type in (or copy) the user’s Paratext 7 registration code
+5. Type in (or copy) the user’s Paratext 7 registration code (if they have one)
 6. Copy the new code

 Return to Paratext